Offhandsteak167/zvuk/README.md

 ZVUK is a Java VOIP solution for small businesses.

+## Features
+Integration with google email services for rapid and customized emails to users.
+Voxeet integration to handle VOIP.
+Scalable strucutre, easy to add new features and implementations.
+Well documented and tested.
+Server to Multiple Clients Communication with custom Packet object and Command object.
+AES encryption for account passwords.
+Comprehensive custom logging program.

 ## Installation

 Most libraries are included, use node and maven to install the rest.